brooklynrail/brooklynrail-platform/content/people/jasmin-kaur.md

 short_bio: A writer, illustrator and poet living on unceded Sto:lo First Nations territory.
 Her writing, which explores themes of feminism, womanhood, social justice and love, acts as a means of healing and reclaiming identity.
+Named a
-Named a "rising star" by Vogue Magazine and a "Writer to Watch" by CBC Books, she has toured across North America, the UK and Australia to connect with youth through the power of artistic expression.
+  \"rising star\" by Vogue Magazine and a \"Writer to Watch\" by CBC Books, she has toured across North America, the UK and Australia to connect with youth through the power of artistic expression.
 Her debut poetry and prose collection, _When You Ask Me Where I'm Going_ was shortlisted for the